FAQs

 What’s the vision for Coffee Plus 254?

-Why youth involvement?
+For the long-term development of Kenya's coffee industry, we see youth involvement as key.
 Kenya’s coffee farmers are aging out of the industry.
 The average age of a farmer is well above 40.
 We want to support young individuals keen on joining the coffee industry, from nurturing coffee seedlings, to baristas, to running their own brands.

 What is peaberry coffee?